jrasmusson/swiftui/Dataflow/HowItWorks/README.md

-# How Data Flow works
+# How Data Flow works in SwiftUI

 There are over six ways you can pass data around in SwiftUI.
-The one you choose depends on whether you are working with:
+The one you choose depends on whether you are working with a value or reference type:

 ![](images/how-to-choose.png)